 This article is all about bigger arms.
-Looking at the top 5 exercises for bigger biceps and triceps, these choices are of course a matter of opinion.
-Looking at overall popularity and longevity, the following list was composed:
+Looking at the top 5 exercises for bigger biceps and triceps, while looking at overall popularity and longevity.

 - Barbell Curls